upa-url/upa/README.md

 cmake --install build
 ```

+This installs the Upa URL as a static library, which is recommended.
+To build and install it as a shared library, add the `-DBUILD_SHARED_LIBS=ON` option to the first command.

 To use library add `find_package(upa REQUIRED)` and link to `upa::url` target in your CMake project:
 ```cmake
 find_package(upa REQUIRED)